Scotland's Early Silver

 It builds on the Glenmorangie Research Project and gives fresh insights into this formative period of Scottish history.

-Alice Blackwell is the Glenmorangie Research Fellow; Dr Martin Goldberg is Senior Curator, Early Historic and Viking Collections; and Dr Fraser Hunter is Principal Curator, Iron Age, Roman, Early History - all at National Museums Scotland.
+Alice Blackwell is Senior Curator of Medieval Archaeology and History; Dr Martin Goldberg is Principal Curator, Medieval Archaeology and History; and Dr Fraser Hunter is Acting Keeper of Scottish History and Archaeology, and Principal Curator, Iron Age, Roman, Early History – all at National Museums Scotland.

 Published by NMS Enterprises Ltd - Publishing